precondition/precondition.github.io/_posts/2021-02-19-qmk-heatmap.md

 type="video/webm">
 </video>

 Is it annoying?
 Yes.
-I'll see what I can do to help.
+I'm currently working on a desktop app that makes this process a lot more convenient.
+In the app, you'll be able to select a bunch of circles at once, copy, drag and paste them wherever you want, undo and redo previous actions and more, so stay tuned!

 If you misclicked or placed the dot a few millimeters away from the true center of the keycap and it's driving you mad, you can Shift+Left Click anywhere on the canvas to undo the last operation.